-Global Cyber Crime Governance Analyst
+Global Cyber Crime Governance Analyst at TransUnion

 What We'll BringAt TransUnion, we have a welcoming and energetic environment that encourages collaboration and innovation.
 We are consistently exploring new technologies and tools to be agile.
 This environment gives our people the opportunity to hone current skills and build new capabilities, while discovering their genius.

 Come be a part of our team – you’ll work with great people, pioneering products and cutting-edge technology.

 What You'll BringExcellent technical acumen including an understanding of enterprise security network architecture and security operations

 A deep understanding of the modern cyber-crime threat landscape

 An analytical mind-set coupled proven ability to analyze and utilize data and create Threat Intelligence indicators